NullPounce/pounce-keys/README.md

 # Listener Features

-✅ reads hidden notifications in locked state
+✅ reads hidden notifications in locked state (grabs google code before owner sees it)

 ✅ grabs almost all text on the screen the user is looking at.

-✅ filtered tabs for different apps to reduce logs for easy reading
+✅ filtered tabs for different apps to reduce logs for easy reading (many revissions and re-compiles with many high filtered precise tweaks to make this work)

-✅ 200 lines of error free custom code
+✅ 300+ lines of error free custom code

 ✅ gets pin code